 Dante's Descent.
 Photo via.

-___V___isitors—geologists and intrepid spelunkers, mostly—used to be drawn to the town to explore Dante's Descent, a famous sinkhole that locals refer to as the "Devil's Hole" due to its nearly 400-foot plunge.
+Visitors—geologists and intrepid spelunkers, mostly—used to be drawn to the town to explore Dante's Descent, a famous sinkhole that locals refer to as the "Devil's Hole" due to its nearly 400-foot plunge.
 The state closed the site over public safety concerns a number of years ago, but people still find their way there and walk through the spooky, abandoned railroad tunnel that snakes inside a nearby mountain.
-As you might have guessed, Dante's Descent is named for Inferno, the first part of Dante Alighieri's great allegorical poem, Divine Comedy, which relates the passage through the nine circles of hell.
+Dante's Descent is named for Inferno, the first part of Dante Alighieri's great allegorical poem, Divine Comedy, which relates the passage through the nine circles of hell.
 The first circle is Limbo, a (dis)location that the Gastonguay's have experienced firsthand.
 But this descent, at least in the 14th century, required an admission and repudiation of one's sins.
 In the photo of the family's rescue, Hannah Gastonguay appears calm—one might even say beatific.
 She does not in any way seem to be the embodiment of sin, but of saintliness, a cult of one.
 This is what she projects, for this is the state to which she aspires.
 Where her children are concerned, however—and her husband and father-in-law certainly share the blame—the lack of concern is staggering, and the transgression should not go unpunished.

 While three adults were present, once rescued the mother seems to have naturally taken the role of spokesperson, an indication that she was perhaps the driving force behind this near-tragic folly.
-Many who first commented on the story wondered why they didn't have a seaworthy vessel (a la Noah’s Ark, perhaps?), a better compass, and the skills to weather the many storms they endured.
+Many who first commented on the story wondered why they didn't have a seaworthy vessel (not exactly Noah's Ark), a better compass, and the skills to weather the many storms they endured.
 What was really missing, though, of all the most essential instruments, was a clear moral compass.
 If you can't navigate through life with young children, how will you fare with them out on the open sea?
-Hannah Gastonguay referred to the beginning of their journey as "cruising" and "pretty exciting," to being battered by intense weather as "squall after, after squall, after squall," and to being adrift in a heavily damaged boat as a "twilight zone."
+Hannah Gastonguay referred to the beginning of their journey as "cruising" and "pretty exciting," to being battered by intense weather as "squall after squall after squall," and to being adrift in a heavily damaged boat as a "twilight zone."
 She said that they "decided to take a leap of faith and see where God led us."
 Divine guidance, however, could not save the day for believers who cannot fathom how awesome and terrifying the ocean can be, and how a basic respect for how large it is, and how small we are, is not only central to grasping our place within nature, but within the universe.
 And the universe—unless we are all seriously adrift—is what people of many faiths consider to be the realm of God, and what those of us who venture beyond the corporeal and graven images understand as divine in itself.
 And if you don't respect that power, you really do have a cross to bear.

 Onward Christian Soldiers, or Any Port In a Storm